K. Thavamani Devi

 K. Thavamani Devi (c.
 1925 - 10 February 2001) was a Sri Lankan actress who also worked in a number of Tamil films during the 1940s.
-Born and brought up in a wealthy family in Jaffna, Sri Lanka her father was a successful barrister.
-Encouraged by parents, Thavamani moved to Madras, India at an early age.
+Born and brought up in a wealthy family in Jaffna, Sri Lanka, her father was a successful barrister.
+Encouraged by her parents, Thavamani moved to Madras, India at an early age.
 She was from Sri Lankan Tamil heritage.